rowinf/rowinf.github.io/content/posts/ubuntu-mac/ubuntu-mac.md

 Upgrading is good, but maybe not just right now.
 The longer I can wait, the better the upgrade will be.
 Just think of the awesome power computers will have after a couple more years of waiting.

-My Mac book was top of the line when I got it in 2016.
+My Mac book was top of the line when I got it.
 Most software doesn't need more than 16gb RAM and 512gb of storage.
-I had a replacement battery installed as part of some other maintenance right at the end of its warranty, and I got a new charger too.
-The truth is, this computer works well enough and the parts have already been replaced.
-There's no pressing need to upgrade.
+I had a replacement battery installed as part of some other maintenance at the end of its warranty, and I got a new charger too.
+This computer works well enough and the parts have already been replaced.
+There's currently no pressing need to upgrade to a faster or more storage intensive computer.

 Prior to attempting this, I had Ubuntu on my Windows gaming desktop.
 I have no time for games anymore, and I have trouble putting a game down once I pick it up.
 I already knew that I could use Ubuntu for my developer work.
 Once Omakub was released last year, I knew Ubuntu could be a great developer machine with very little set up time.